 Death in a snowstorm, December 1, 1722 - On December 1, 1722, Daniel Rogers was returning to Ipswich from a court case in Hampton and took a wrong turn that led deep into Salisbury marshes.
 His body was found a few days later near Salisbury beach.
 Suspicion fell on one Moses Gatchel but no charges were filed, there being a lack of solid evidence.

-Two Taverns for Two Susannas - In the 1700’s two of the finest inns in town were run by women, a mother and daughter both named Susanna.
-Although the two houses are both on corners of County Street, they were separated by the river since the bridge was not built until a hundred years later.
-In 1725 Increase How purchased “a … Continue reading Two Taverns for Two Susannas
+Two Taverns for Two Susannas - In the 1700's two of the finer inns in town were run by women, a mother and daughter both named Susanna.
+Although the two houses are both on corners of County Street, they were separated by the river.

 Illegal Currency: Ipswich and the Land Bank scheme of 1740-41 - In September 1740, two Massachusetts Land Banks organized and issued 50,000 pounds of notes of varying amounts, without legal authorization of the Crown, and over the objections of the governor and his Council.
 An Act of Parliament declared all the transactions of the two Bank Schemes illegal and void.

 Marblehead tavern maid Agnes Surriage becomes becomes the lady of the manor, 1742 - Thanks to the New England Historical Society for this romantic old tale from Marblehead.
 In 1742, Charles Henry Frankland, the king’s collector for the port of Boston, visited Marblehead.
 Staying at the Fountain Tavern, he was gobsmacked by the beauty of Agnes Surriage, the tavern’s 16-year-old maid.
 Charmed by […]